-The 2013 institute set another attendance record and was held from July 28–Aug.
-2, 2013 at the University
+The 2014 institute set another attendance record and was held from July 27–Aug.
+1, 2014 at the Southern Illinois

-of La Verne in La Verne, CA. Registration reached capacity and a waitlist was formed as we set our maximum at 136 students which required 26 facilitators, interns, and staff members.
+University–Edwardsville campus.
+Registration reached capacity as we set our maximum at 131 students which required 28 facilitators, interns, and staff members.
 The Facebook group is active with memories in the form of quotes, photos, and videos and we welcome this class of I-LEAD alums.

 The institute is always held at a member institution.
 If you are

 interested in bringing I-LEAD® to campus for the 2015 or 2016, visit the

 Host a Session of I-LEAD® page for more information

 "I-LEAD® really helped open my eyes to the types of practices that make up an extraordinary leader.
 From notes of affirmation to the importance of challenging the process, I-LEAD® definitely taught the significance in the little practices that can make big change."